vishnu-prasadtv/Memory_Management_CoreLinux/Memory.md

 From a performance point of view, it is interesting to understand how the Linux kernel maps physical memory into virtual memory on both 32-bit and 64-bit systems.

-As you can see in Figure 1-10 on page 11, there are obvious differences in the way the Linux kernel has to address memory in 32-bit and 64-bit systems.
+As you can see in Figure 1-10, there are obvious differences in the way the Linux kernel has to address memory in 32-bit and 64-bit systems.
 Exploring the physical-to-virtual mapping in detail is beyond the scope of this article, so we highlight some specifics in the Linux memory architecture.

 On 32-bit architectures such as the IA-32, the Linux kernel can directly address only the first gigabyte of physical memory (896 MB when considering the reserved range).
 Memory above the so-called ZONE_NORMAL must be mapped into the lower 1 GB.
 This mapping is completely transparent to applications, but allocating a memory page in ZONE_HIGHMEM causes a small performance degradation.